jeju5/management/cs/aws/aws_developer.md

       * see that scoreKeep app data are traced
       * click service node you are interested in and you can trace details.
     * Xray integrates with ElasticLoadBalancing, S3, Lambda, EC2, ElasticBeanStalk
+* Exam Tips
+  * Lambda Scales out, not scales up (this means you have flexibility on number of concurrent lambda services running at the same time)
+  * Lambda can work globally (ex. backup S3 bucket A to S3 bucket B)

 #